San Huang Pao Chui

-San Huang Pao Chui (Chinese: 三皇炮捶) literally can be translated in Chinese to Three Emperor Cannon Fist.

-San Huang Pao Chui originated from the three emperors Fuxi, Shennong, and Gonggong in China.
+San Huang Pao Chui (Chinese: 三皇炮捶) literally can be translated from Chinese as "Three Emperor Cannon Fist".
+San Huang Pao Chui originated from the three emperors Fu Xi, Shennong, and Gonggong in China.
 They were previously known throughout China as the Three August Ones.
 The popular spread of Pao Chui was in early association with Shaolin and was one of the first styles implemented into the Shaolin monastery training regimen.
 The first Shaolin monks learned this style from local martial artists from Mount Emei.
 Local legends say that the style was created by the bonding of Heaven, Earth, and the three emperors.

-At a festival of the Emperor Gaozu, Shaolin monk Tanzong gave a demonstration of Pào Chuí.
+At a festival of the Emperor Gaozu, Shaolin monk Tanzong gave a demonstration of Pao Chui.

-Chen-style taijiquan includes a Pào Chuí routine in its curriculum.
+Chen-style tai chi includes a Pao Chui routine in its curriculum.

 First monk on Mount Emei

 Around the time of Ming and Qing dynasties, there was a monk by the name of Puzhao, who climbed Mount Emei in the Sichuan province.
 Upon arrival he became the pupil of a Daoist priest who taught him the first style of Pao Chui.
 Years later, he finally mastered the art and returned to teach it to Qiao Sanxiu and Gan Fengchi during the reigns of the Kangxi and Yongzheng emperors.

 Puzhao taught Qiao the soft fluid motions as the core of his form but strength and power as the outward application.
 On the other hand, he taught Gan strength and power but to use a supple soft motion as his output.